Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Soft gluon resummation

 In the remainder of this section we compare the predictions for the total cross section from ResBos against NLO predictions.
-In table~\ref{tab:xsection}, we present the total cross sections of $gg\to HX$ for several benchmark points from the resummation (RES) calculations using the updated ResBos program with CTEQ6.6M PDF~\cite{Nadolsky:2008zw}.
-These are compared to an expansion of the resummation formula to NLO (RES-NLO), and also to an exact NLO calculation.
+In Table~\ref{tab:xsection}, we present the total cross sections of $gg\to HX$ for several benchmark points from the resummation (RES) calculations using the updated ResBos program with CTEQ6.6M Parton Distribution Functions (PDFs)~\cite{Nadolsky:2008zw}.
+These are compared to an expansion of the resummation formula to NLO (NLO$^{RES}$), and also to an exact NLO calculation.
 The former is an exact NLO QCD calculation with the same implementation for including the effect of the masses of the top, bottom, and charm quarks at LO, cf. Eq.~(3).
-The latter is calculated with the help of the public code HIGLU~\cite{Spira:1995mt}. \footnote{More detailed analysis of the HIGLU calculation, e.g. the PDF uncertainties and scale dependence, are given in the Appendix~\ref{sec:NLO}.} We note that the main difference between these two NLO calculations is in the handling of the quark mass dependences.
-As explained in section~\ref{sec:css}, the resummed calculation, as well as the RES-NLO calculation, is performed in the heavy top quark mass limit, with the quark mass dependence included by the LO factor $\kappa$ given in Eq.~\ref{eq:kappa}.
+The latter is calculated with the help of the public code HIGLU~\cite{Spira:1995mt}. \footnote{More detailed analysis of the HIGLU calculation, e.g. the PDF uncertainties and scale dependence, are given in the Appendix~\ref{sec:NLO}.
+Unless specified otherwose, we only include teh exact NLO QCD contribution from HIGLU calulations. } We note that the main difference between these two NLO calculations is in the handling of the quark mass dependences.
+As explained in section~\ref{sec:css}, the resummed calculation, as well as the NLO$^{RES}$ calculation, is performed in the heavy top quark mass limit, with the quark mass dependence included by the LO factor $\kappa$ given in Eq.~(\ref{eq:kappa}).
 On the contrary, HIGLU uses the exact NLO two-loop calculation, including both the top quark and the bottom quark in the loop.